jibsch/Socrates/README.md

 the preceding column counted and reported in this column.
 9. C1_short_support - similarly, the short support is counted in number...
 10. C1_short_support_bases - ... and nucleotides.
+11. C1_short_support_max_len - the length of the longest SC in this support group.
-11. C1_avg_realign_mapq - this last column for C1 summarizes the average mapping
+12. C1_avg_realign_mapq - this last column for C1 summarizes the average mapping
 quality of the anchor reads.
 It can be a helpful filter criteria and a minimum value can be specified at the launch of Socrates.
-12-22.
+13-24.
 C2 columns - all columns described above are repeated for C2.
 There is only one noticeable difference: C2 can be a cluster formed without realigned soft-clips (see "short SC cluster" below), which leads to empty consensus sequences (there are double-tabs in the output, which can be quite nasty to